nerdErg/GoodForm/tutorial/03-CreateOrUpdateGrailsProject.md

 }
 ```

-We have also included the GoodForm Extras plugin which includes some additonal services
+We have also included the GoodForm Extras plugin which includes some additonal services, such as a predictive text service.

 _TODO change version number_